sirous-yn/PowerBI-Data-Analysis/Data_Jobs_Analysis/readme.md

 - Health insurance
 - Work-from-home availability

+These variables provide additional context about job characteristics beyond salary.

 ### Job Platforms and Schedule Types

 The report shows where jobs are posted and how they are structured, including job platforms and schedule types.

+### Geographic Distribution

+The Job Title Analysis page includes a map to explore the geographic distribution of postings for the selected job title.

 ## Power BI Skills Demonstrated